amrta-coder/FME-2021/README.md

 ## Related Paper

-The project is the sorcecode for the paper of [&laquo;Facial Action Unit-based Deep Learning Framework for Spotting Macro- and Micro-expressions in Long Video Sequences&raquo;](https://dx.doi.org/10.1145/3474085.3479209), which is submitted to [ACM Mutimedia 2021](https://2021.acmmm.org/) as for [FME Challenge 2021](https://megc2021.github.io/index.html).
+The project is the source code for the paper of [&laquo;Facial Action Unit-based Deep Learning Framework for Spotting Macro- and Micro-expressions in Long Video Sequences&raquo;](https://dx.doi.org/10.1145/3474085.3479209), which is submitted to [ACM Multimedia 2021](https://2021.acmmm.org/) as for [FME Challenge 2021](https://megc2021.github.io/index.html).
 You can also find this paper from [Researchgate](https://www.researchgate.net/publication/353890502_Facial_Action_Unit-based_Deep_Learning_Framework_for_Spotting_Macro-and_Micro-expressions_in_Long_Video_Sequences).

 ## Proposal Framework